TFUG-Ghaziabad/TFUG-Ghaziabad/README.md

 # TFUG-Ghaziabad
- Official Website for TFUG Ghaziabad
+ Official Website for TFUG Ghaziabad made with Djang ( Python Framework ) and general HTML,CSS & JavaScript for ease to use